Mpox (formerly known as monkeypox) is a rare disease that is caused by infection with the monkeypox virus.

 Most people get a mild illness which they recover from within a few weeks.

-1. Try not to come in contact with people with suspected or confirmed mpox infections
+1. Try not to have close or intimate contact with people with suspected or confirmed mpox infections

 2. Avoid contact with any potentially contaminated materials such as bedding and towels used by an infected person